-Bach’s Minuet in G major from the Notebooks for Anna Magdalena Bach is famous enough today that you may have even had it as your cell phone ring tone.
-The piece is so simple and elegant that it’s often one of the first pieces musicians learn to play at the keyboard, though it can be easily arranged for any instrument or ensemble.
+JS Bach's Minuet in G major from the Notebooks for Anna Magdalena Bach is famous enough today that you may have once had it as your cell phone ringtone.
+The piece is so simple and elegant that it's often one of the first pieces musicians learn to play at the keyboard, though it can be easily arranged for any instrument or ensemble.

 Sandy Linzer and Denny Randell gave Bach's Minuet a Motown makeover in 1965.
 Technically, the piece was recorded by DynoVoice Records, not Motown.
 However, it still incorporates many musical elements of the sound that made Motown Records famous.

 But, how did the Linzer, Randell, and The Toys transform this well-known classical work into an American pop classic?
 The answer is, primarily, in the time signature.
 Minuets are always in a triple meter, and so is this famous piece by Bach.